 In the early years, Karl Fredricson sold mainly Swedish timber.
 It was in the 50’s that Karl Fredricson became known for offering customers’ solid wood and veneers from around the world.
 During this period teak, for example, became a popular wood.
 In 1955 Karl Fredricson became a limited company.
 In the Autumn of 1958 Karl Fredricson died, after which his sons took over the running of the company.

-In the early 80’s Karl Frericsons introduced today’s unique and very successful transport scheduling system.
-In Autumn, 1988 the company was bought by the Andersson & Sjöberg Group.
+In the early 80’s Karl Fredricsons introduced today’s unique and very successful transport scheduling system.
+In Autumn, 1988 the company was bought by the AB Andersson & Sjöberg Group, lead by George Persson.
 This led to the biggest expansion phase in the history of the company and in 1992 the company adopted its present name Fredricsons Trä AB.
-Apart from Fredricsons Trä the Andersson & Sjöberg Group consists of AB Andsjö, and Andsjö Fastighets AB.

 In the mid-90’s the range was broadened further to include windows, doors and flooring materials, which today are distributed through building and flooring distributors.
 It was during this time that Elof Hanssons wholesale operations in Malmö were acquired.